-Employees in New Zealand are among the least likely of the 16 surveyed countries to find each of the eight ethically questionable practices outlined to be acceptable.
-Although New Zealand compares favourably with other countries surveyed in relation to the percentage of employees who say that they have felt pressured to compromise on their organisation’s standards of behaviour, and those aware of misconduct at work, these figures have increased compared to 2021.
+Employees in New Zealand are among the least likely of the 16 surveyed countries to find each of eight ethically questionable practices outlined on p9 of the global report to be acceptable.
+Although New Zealand compares favourably with other countries surveyed in relation to the percentage of employees who say that they have felt pressured to compromise on their organisation’s standards of behaviour and those aware of misconduct at work, these figures have increased compared to 2021.

 Compared to three years ago, employees in New Zealand say that they are as likely to speak up about misconduct: around six in ten employees have spoken up about misconduct that they have been aware of.
 However, employees are much less likely to be satisfied with the outcome after speaking up, which is at a record low compared to previous years (2018 and 2021).
 This is also the lowest of all countries surveyed.
 Around two in five employees say that they experienced retaliation after speaking up.